Python-GIS-book/site/source/part1/chapter-01/md/06-installation.md

 <!-- #region pycharm={"name": "#%% md\n"} -->
 ### Windows

 To get started, you should first download the version of Miniconda based on Python 3 that is suitable for your computer (Figure 1.17).
-You can find the latest installer links for various operating systems from the [Miniconda website](https://docs.conda.io/projects/miniconda/en/latest/miniconda-other-installer-links.html).
+You can find the latest installer links for Windows from the [Miniconda website](https://docs.anaconda.com/free/miniconda/miniconda-other-installer-links/#windows-installers).

 ![_**Figure 1.17**.
 Miniconda versions available for Windows._](../img/miniconda-windows.png)